vladlen-codes/vladlen-codes/README.md

 - 🌱 I'm pursuing my undergraduate degree in computer science and engineering.

-- 💜 I love writing code in Python, and building fun Projects.
+- 💜 I love writing code in Python, Swift, and building fun Projects.

 - 👨🏻‍💻 I'm currently in the process of building an impactful application.